YingruWuGit/HiCKey/README.md

 0.00005
 ```
 # Usage
-Download HiCKey.exe (or hickey for Linux), arguments_HiCKey.txt (arguments_hickey), BrownianP.txt and prepare your HiC dataset.
+Download HiCKey.exe (or hickey for Linux), arguments_HiCKey.txt (arguments_hickey), BrownianP.txt and prepare your HiC data file.

 Modify the arguments in arguments_HiCKey.txt (arguments_hickey).